seung-lab/fastremap/README.md

 ## `pip` Installation

-*If binaries are available for your system.*
+*If binaries are available for your system.
+Numpy 1.16.0+ required for these binaries (except for python 3.4 which uses 1.15.4 as 1.16.0 dropped binaries for python 3.4).*

 ```bash
 pip install fastremap